 ADHD Research Roundup: New Studies, Findings & Insights

 ADHD research continues to reveal new insights about attention deficit — its relationship to trauma, race, emotional dysregulation, rejection sensitive dysphoria, and treatments ranging from medication to video games.
-For ADHD Awareness month, we’ve curated the most significant news of the past year.
+We’ve curated the most significant news of the past year.

 ADHD Research Continues to Reveal New Truths

-ADHD research has produced groundbreaking and impactful discoveries since we last celebrated ADHD Awareness Month.
+ADHD research has produced groundbreaking and impactful discoveries in the past year.
 Our understanding of the relationship between health care and race has deepened.
 Alternative treatments, like video games and neurofeedback, are showing encouraging promise while ADHD stimulant medication continues to demonstrate benefits for patients of all ages.
 The connections between comorbid conditions, gender, and ADHD are better understood than ever before.
 And we are encouraged by the ongoing work coming from the world’s leading research teams.

-Read below to catch up on the most significant news and research of the last year, and stay updated on new findings as they are published by subscribing to ADDitude’s free monthly research digest.
+Read below to catch up on the most significant news and research from 2020, and stay updated on new findings as they are published by subscribing to ADDitude’s free monthly research digest.

 General ADHD Research